Encyclopedia … combined with a great Buyer's Guide!

 Definition: end pieces attached to optical fibers, containing no fiber core

-For some fiber optics applications, particularly in the area of fiber amplifiers and lasers, it can be helpful to use optical fibers with core-less end caps.
-These end caps are essentially homogeneous transparent pieces with a length of a few millimeters, for example.
+Fiber end caps are usually cylindrical homogeneous pieces of optical glass with a length of a few millimeters, for example, and a diameter matching a fiber diameter (typically 125 μm).
 As the end caps contain no waveguide (fiber core), light propagates in these regions as beams which expand toward the ends.

 core-less end cap